 Ensure a transparent delivery process with last mile tracking and clear communication.
 Real-time information on a package’s whereabouts, including an estimated time of arrival, can eliminate confusion and frustrations.
 To create an even better customer experience, offer text alerts that update in real-time.

-Proof of delivery is important for customers and for your business.
+Proof of delivery is important for shoppers and for your brand.
 Proof of delivery means that there is some form of a trail showing that the delivery was actually made.
 This is extra important for deliveries that is left on a porch or with a concierge.
 This can include photographs, notes, or signatures.

 Last mile logistics is a lot to manage, so leave the responsibilities to a dedicated team of experts!
 Give yourself time back to yourself to focus on what you do best!